 This is not just through social media where we hit the like button on a picture or drop a comment like “You’re so fab!” (honestly I’ve never done that my whole life but you get my point).

 It’s about having real conversations face to face and talking through stuff, no matter what it is.
 Feeling the emotion at that moment, looking into someone else’s eyes and being present in that conversation with another human.

 We need and long for connection, real connection.
 No matter what some of us may say to ourselves, we all want to be part of something, part of a tribe and we all want to be wanted too.

-This is why looking to the quality of the connections we create and the relationships we build from these is so important, for not only our mental wellbeing, but to combat loneliness too.
+This is why looking at the quality of the connections we create and the relationships we build from these is so important, for not only our mental wellbeing, but to combat loneliness too.

 It’s not the cure

 I’m not a doctor or health professional and don’t play one on the internet, these are just my views and opinions so take what you wish from them.